decentraland/old-documentation/_posts/documentation/building-scenes/2018-06-26-mvp-guidelines.md

 set_order: 9
 ---

-_Note: We originally wrote this document to help guide Decentraland's Community Districts through the process of creating their initial "minimum viable products".
-Building such large and comprehensive projects successfully will require an approach broken into different stages, with each stage building upon the last.
-We feel that this development philosophy can prove valuable to anyone creating games and experiences using the SDK, so we would like to share it with the entire developer community._

-# District Minimum Viable Products

-The purpose of this document is to help guide districts through the process of building their initial experiences and environments.
+The purpose of this document is to help guide you through the process of building your initial experiences and environments in Decentraland.
 We’ll refer to these initial experiences and environments as the Minimum Viable Product (MVP).

 **When creating your MVP, you need to think about two areas of focus:**

-1. The basic user experience and functionality in your district
+1. The basic user experience and functionality in your project
-2. The creation of a basic "pipeline", or team workflow and content management system for building your district and iteratively improving it.
+2. The creation of a basic "pipeline", or team workflow and content management system for building your experience and iteratively improving it.

 An MVP should not try to demonstrate every possible outcome of every possible experience.
-Instead, an MVP should be the best first impression of your district that you can make using Decentraland’s SDK.
+Instead, an MVP should be the best first impression of your experience that you can make using Decentraland’s SDK.

 It is important to consider your own limitations, how you plan to provide content to your users, and the expectations of your users.
-Approaching your District’s MVP in this way requires three different perspectives:
+Approaching your MVP in this way requires three different perspectives:

-1. As a district leader, how do I deliver an experience to my user/player?
+1. As a developer or producer, how do I deliver an experience to my user/player?
-2. As a user/player, what do I expect from this experience?
+2. As a user or player, what do I expect from this experience?
-3. As a contributor, how do I contribute to the pipeline or experience?
+3. As a contributor or stakeholder, how do I contribute to the pipeline or experience?

 It is incredibly important to distinguish this approach from traditional agile development, because you may have to use non-optimum methods to meet your design goals.